MHuang-Phys2200/Project-2/README.md

 mass = 0 and density = rho_c, which varies from .08 to 10e6 in this report.

 * **Density Vs Radius**

     ![alt tag](https://github.com/MHuang-Phys2200/Project-2/blob/master/DensityVsRadius-q2.png)

+The graph shows the density of a white dwarf star with an initial density of 10 as a function of radius.
+As radius increases, density decreases until the density drops below zero.
+At this point the starreaches its maximum radius and the points beyond this are meaningless.

     ![alt tag](https://github.com/MHuang-Phys2200/Project-2/blob/master/RadiusVsMass-q3.png)